 People often expect you to bounce back once you’ve got your divorce sorted but feelings don’t fit tidily into legal processes.
 For most people it takes about one to two years before they start feeling okay again.
 Bit by bit it should start getting better.
 Children will also need time to adjust.

 There are lots of places where you can get some help to recover from the effects of divorce and separation.
 You can’t always do it on your own.
-Some of the places you might turn to are:-
+Next we list some of the places you might turn for help.

 - Your friends.